dave0909/Preserving-event-streams-secrecy-in-distributed-process-monitoring/README.md

    ```sh
    python3 processVaultCompiler.py ./data/PNML/motivatingreduced.pnml ./workflowLogic/workflowLogic.go ./data/regoConstraints/motivatingConstraints ./complianceCheckingLogic/complianceCheckingLogic.go localhost:6066 data/input/extraction_manifest_motivating.json false true 40000 false 200
    ```
-   Parameters for running the process vault:
+   Parameters for running the Process Vault Compiler:
    - `bpmn_file_path`: The path to the BPMN or PNML file.
    - `output_go_file_path`: The path to the output Go file for the workflow logic.
    - `constraint_folder_path`: The path to the folder containing the Rego constraint files.